Military Bankruptcy Attorney in Killeen, TX

 If a debtor’s household income is more than the median income according to the U.S. Census, chapter 7 relief is still available but the forms that must be completed are more complicated.

 Bankruptcy is a legal, constitutional, moral way in which to deal with financial difficulties.
-Many honorable Americans, including Walt Disney and President Abraham Lincoln, have unexpectedly found themselves in financial difficulties and chose filing a bankruptcy case as a way in which to deal with that problem.
+Many honorable Americans, including Walt Disney and President Abraham Lincoln, have unexpectedly found themselves in financial difficulties and chose to file a bankruptcy case as a way in which to deal with that problem.
 Filing a military bankruptcy case is a serious matter.
 A bankruptcy case is a case commenced in U.S. federal court and all papers filed in the case by the debtor are signed under the penalty of perjury.
-However, with the help of an experienced military bankruptcy attorney, an honest debtor can find needed relief from otherwise insurmountable financial problems.
+However, with the help of an experienced bankruptcy attorney, an honest debtor can find needed relief from otherwise insurmountable financial problems.